 The results presented so far contradict the predictions of the anticipated regret theory combined with the salience assumption.
-However, it is not clear which of the following two components of the theory is contradicted by the results.
-The first possibility is that regret is present in the utility function, but feedback is ineffective in manipulating its salience.
-The second possibility is that regret is not in the decision utility function at all, either because the bidders are not prone to regret or because they fail to anticipate it.
-The data on the intensity of anticipated emotions could help addressing this question, so we turn to their analysis in this subsection.
+However, it is not clear which of the components of the theory is contradicted by the results.
+The first possibility is that regret considerations do not enter into bidders' utility function at all.
+The second possibility is that they do, but bidders fail to anticipate such regret ex ante when deciding on their bids.
+The third possibility is that bidders do care about regret, they anticipate it, but feedback is ineffective in manipulating its salience.
+The data on the intensity of interim anticipated emotions and "hot state" posterior emotions could help in disentangling these possibilities, so we turn to their analysis in this subsection.
+Doing so, we focus exclusively on loser regret.31